 By holding A + B + X + Y + R, you can force the inserted game card to boot directly, bypassing the initial setup and Home Menu, along with any updates on the gamecard's update partition that would otherwise be required to be installed to play the title.

 The following will also occur:

-- Usage of games will not show up in the Activity Log
+- Usage of games will not be added to the Activity Log.

-- You will not have any Miis, so the games will resort to their defaults
+- You will not have any Miis, so games will resort to their defaults.

-Some games may not take to this mode nicely; for example, Super Mario 3D Land will crash if you attempt to create a new save file.
-Additionally, pressing the Home button will simply shut off the console, since there is no Home Menu for the system to return to.
-This mode could have been used for kiosk demos that have the Home Button disabled, or for Nintendo's repair centers to be able to boot into a diagnostics card if the system can't boot into the setup for whatever reason.
-Trying to play a New Nintendo 3DS game (such as Xenoblade Chronicles 3D) on a normal 3DS using this feature will freeze the system at a black screen.
+Some games may not take to this mode nicely - for example, Super Mario 3D Land will crash if you attempt to create a new save file (Likely because you don't have any Miis).
+Additionally, pressing the HOME button, or any software functions that would otherwise do the same as pressing the HOME button, will simply shut off the console.
+This mode could have been used for kiosk demos that have the Home button disabled, or for Nintendo's repair centers to be able to boot into a diagnostics card if the system can't boot into the setup for whatever reason.
+Trying to play a New Nintendo 3DS game (such as Minecraft: New Nintendo 3DS Edition for example) on a non-New 3DS using this feature will freeze the system at a black screen.